Brown Fat vs White Fat

-White fat cells are the more common type of fat cell found.
-These cells are more abundant in adults and overweight and obese individuals.
+White fat cells are more common, abundant in adults and overweight/obese individuals.
 The more white fat cells a person has, the slower their metabolism will be.
-White fat cells are the storage sites for extra calories in the form of large lipid droplets.
-(1,5,6)
+White fat cells are storage sites for extra calories in the form of large lipid droplets.1,5,6

-Two types of brown fat have been identified, constitutive (present from birth) and recruitable, which employs the browning of white fat when levels of brown fat are insufficient to maintain body temperature.
-(1) Brown fat has been found to protect mice against obesity when they are overfed, and mice with more brown fat tend to be more lean and healthy.
-(1)
+Two types of brown fat have been identified, constitutive (present from birth) and recruitable, which are created by the browning of white fat when levels of brown fat are insufficient to maintain body temperature.1 Brown fat has been found to protect mice against obesity when they are overfed, and mice with more brown fat tend to be more lean and healthy.1

 It was once thought that brown fat disappeared after infancy.
-Until recently, when researchers discovered that adults carry brown fat as well, and that there are certain agents that can actually boost its production!
+That is until recently, when researchers discovered that adults carry brown fat as well, and that there are certain agents that can actually boost its production!

 How to Boost Your Brown Fat

-There are newly discovered safer and easier ways to boost your brown to white fat ratio.
+However, there are also newly discovered safer and easier ways to boost your brown-to-white-fat ratio.
 Recently, some very compelling evidence suggests that turmeric can do just that.

-In a handful of studies, one of the active constituents of turmeric, curcumin, was found to boost brown fat levels and support healthy, natural weight loss in a variety of ways: (4,7,8)
+In a handful of studies, one of the active constituents of turmeric, curcumin, was found to boost brown fat levels and support healthy, natural weight loss in a variety of ways.

-- Curcumin increased the production of energy-producing mitochondria which generate brown fat.
+- Turmeric’s curcumin increases production of energy-producing mitochondria, which generate brown fat.

-- Curcumin enhanced the expression of proteins involved in fat oxidation.
+- Turmeric’s curcumin enhances expression of proteins involved in fat oxidation.

-- Curcumin increased levels of the fat-burning enzyme, lipase, which is linked to the reduction of fat cells and the increase of fat metabolism.
+- Turmeric’s curcumin increases levels of the fat-burning enzyme, lipase, linked to reduction of fat cells and increase of fat metabolism.

-- Curcumin increased the expression of genes linked to the production of brown fat.
+- Turmeric’s curcumin increases expression of genes linked to production of brown fat.